Beginners fitness

 Tricep pushdowns

-Works the back of your arms - great for snowboarders to get you up off the snow!
+Works the back of your arms - getting up from the slope is simpler!

 Works your chest muscles and triceps